-The Milagro detector is capable of high reconstruction efficiency and good angular resolution for gamma-ray showers down to ~10 PMTs.
-Currently, the low energy reach is limited by the trigger system, which is a simple multiplicity of PMTs in the shower layer.
-The DAQ system's readout capability is about 2kHz, and using a simple multiplicity trigger this rate is reached at ~55 PMTs.
-This 55 PMT trigger threshold is well above the detector's intrinsic capability to detect and reconstruct gamma rays down to ~10 PMTs.
-Below the threshold of 55 PMTs the trigger rate becomes rapidly dominated by non-shower events such as single muons, and the total rate higher then our ability to read out.
+The Milagro detector is capable of high reconstruction efficiency and good angular resolution for gamma-ray showers down to ~ 10 PMTs.
+Currently, the low energy reach is 4 ity of PMTs in the shower layer.
+The DAQ system's readout capability is about 2kHz, and using a simple multiplicity trigger this rate is reached at \sim 55 PMTs.
+This 55 PMT trigger threshold is well above the detector's intrinsic capability to detect and reconstruct gamma rays down to ~ 10 PMTs.
+Below the threshold of 55 PMTs the trigger rate becomes rapidly dominated by non-shower events such as single muons, and the total rate is higher then our ability to read out.
 In order to reject these non-shower events, we are developing custom trigger processors using the time signature of the PMTs hit and muon layer information to reduce our threshold.
-We are currently implementing these custom processors, and hope to update our progress at the talk.
+We are currently implementing these custom processors, and hope to update our progress at the conference.